mprzybyla123/DDS/README.md

 ## Volatility
-The goal of this repository is to estimate volatility using R Studio,the package of "tseries", and defining a volatility function for stock in a look back window of smoothed, various decay factors, to be displayed using a plot.
+The function of this DDS repository is to estimate volatility using R Studio, the package of "tseries", and defining a volatility function for stock in a look back window of smoothed, various decay factors, to be displayed using a plot.